bioeconometrician/bioeconometrician.github.io/_posts/a2020-08-05-july_reads.md

 "competitive" government in pre-historic Africa (note quote from Stanley).
 Similar to charter city ideas.
 Competition between states helps to limit autocracy?

+Kano has 64 blacksmiths in 1926 but only 37 in 1971.
+United Africa Company had 50% of west african trade.
+National Bank of Nigeria was first indigenous bank.